kdeldycke/awesome-iam/readme.md

     onboarding.
 - [Don't get clever with login forms](http://bradfrost.com/blog/post/dont-get-clever-with-login-forms/) -
-    TL;DR: create login forms that are simple, linkable, predictable, and play nicely with password managers.
+    Create login forms that are simple, linkable, predictable, and play nicely with password managers.
-- [Why are the username and password on two different pages?](https://www.twilio.com/blog/why-username-and-password-on-two-different-pages) - TL;DR: to support both SSO and password-based login.
+- [Why are the username and password on two different pages?](https://www.twilio.com/blog/why-username-and-password-on-two-different-pages) - To support both SSO and password-based login.
 Now if breaking the login funnel in 2 steps is too infuriating to users, solve this as Dropbox does: [an AJAX request when you enter your username](https://news.ycombinator.com/item?id=19174355).